 On Dec 9 1845 Daniel Morrissy of Kill was listed on the Rate for the Relief of the Poor of Thurles Union for Loughmore West.
 Comparing this list with Griffiths Valuation it seems that Kill was an abbreviation used for the townland of Kilkillahara.

-In Griffiths Valuation there is a Daniel Morrissey (spelled Morrissy) living in Kilkillahara in West Loughmore who may well be the husband of Catherine Morrissey nee Fanning:
+In Griffiths Valuation Daniel Morrissey (spelled Morrissy) is listed as living in Kilkillahara in West Loughmore.:

 I have been unable to find any marriages or death records for Daniel or any of his children.
 I suspect that the girls emigrated.